 You're falling and the world is whipping before you.
 You're petrified.
 But you also feel alive.
 The second right before you hit the ground is the worst – your brain is actually prepared for the moment by dumping adrenaline into your system as a mild painkiller.

 But while all this is happening, you haven't actually moved.
 You've been sitting in a chair in your own home, staring into a screen.
 Your biometrics have changed, but, geographically speaking, you're exactly where you were 10 minutes ago.

 This is what it's like to use virtual reality, to get the experience of being somewhere else in a different time, a different place, sometimes as far as an alien world, all without ever leaving your home.

 This product is the fruit of a four-year research project that launched on Kickstarter, made $2 million, then was purchased by one of the most powerful tech companies in the world, Facebook.
 The Oculus Rift shipping these days is the first commercially available unit – the fourth evolution of the headset that started back in 2012 with Developer Kit 1.

-What you'll find when you're done is a library of about 40 titles that are longer than anything found on the HTC Vive.
-I played nearly all of them, and while some were better than others, there weren't any that I felt were a waste of time or money.
-I'll cover them in more detail on the next page but, in the broadest of strokes, the Rift is a fun gaming system, even if it feels stilted right now.
+What you'll find when you're done is a library of about 100 titles that are longer than anything found on the HTC Vive.
+I've played a good deal of them, and while some are better than others, there weren't any that I felt were a waste of time or money.
+I'll cover them in more detail on the next page but, in the broadest of strokes, the Rift is a fun gaming system, even if it's not number one right now.